drakkr/QSOS/Method/en/qsos-todolist.md

     + XulEditor: document installation as a xulrunner application (`xulrunner -install-app /path/to/xuleditor/`) and ideally make `.exe`, `.rpm` and `.deb` packages
     + O3S

-* QSOS Starting Guide
+* QSOS Tutorial
-    + Merge with current wiki
-    + Make a complete demo of the QSOS lifecycle
+    + Review french version
+    + Translate in english
+    + Investigate ways to split/merge in several smaller edocs (better for Gitit export)

 * QSOS Maintainer Guide
     + Impacts of a QSOS format modification (XSD, XSLT, tools)